taoky/ayano/README.md

-  analyze     Log analyse mode (no tail following, only show top N at the end, and implies --whole) completion  Generate the autocompletion script for the specified shell daemon      Daemon mode, prints out IP CIDR and total size every 1 GiB help        Help about any command list        List various items run         Run and follow the log file(s)
+  analyze     Log analyse mode (no tail following, only show top N at the end, and implies --whole) completion  Generate the autocompletion script for the specified shell daemon      Daemon mode, prints out IP CIDR and total size every 1 GiB dir-analyze Analyze log by directory (show statistics for each first-level directory) help        Help about any command list        List various items run         Run and follow the log file(s)